 Flexible and Interactive

-Social media marketing can be as simple as adding ‘share’ buttons of social networking sites, or as expansive as running a large-scale, dedicated marketing campaign for a particular product, service or cause on online social platforms.
+Social media marketing can be as simple as adding ‘share’ buttons of social networking sites, or as expansive as running a large-scale, dedicated marketing campaign for a particular good, service or cause on online social platforms.
 Sharing articles, views, or ideas across social news and networking sites is also a form of SMM.
 Besides promotion, marketing on social media also facilitates marketer-customer interaction.

 Stages of Social Media Marketing